 Search Hub value in the Coveo for Sitecore Analytics data source.

 Setting the Search Hub In a Coveo Hosted Search Page

-Coveo for Sitecore supports integrating a Coveo Platform search page in a Sitecore item through the Example Hosted Search Page branch template.
+Coveo Hive supports integrating a Coveo search page in a Sitecore item through the Example Hosted Search Page branch template.